tomcotter7/notes/genai.md

 Humna & Model Eval -> Keep logs of the interactions with the model, and validate that the correct thing is happening.
 Another LLM can periodically do this as well.
 A/B Testing

+### Google - AI Ideas

+See [this article](https://blog.google/products/google-cloud/gen-ai-business-use-cases/) where Google detail a bunch of interesting AI usecases.

+## HCI / UX

+### Interacting with Chatbots

+*Good tools make it clear how they should be used*.
+LLM's should not be chatbot interfaces with complex prompts, sliders for different settings should be used, i.e. competency with a topic, how verbose a response.
+Find an in depth article [here](https://wattenberger.com/thoughts/boo-chatbots).